-Sino Matters Ltd. is an educational consulting company focusing on serving the professional and private needs of foreign top Executives living in the Beijing area.
-Recently the company has opened a new office in Shanghai.
+Sino Matters Ltd. is an educational consulting company focusing on serving the professional and private needs of foreign top executives living in the Beijing area.
+The company started in Beijing and has opened another office in Shanghai.

 The company’s flag ship product is a revolutionary verbal teaching method that dramatically reduces the time investment needed to successfully learn spoken Mandarin.

 Typical clients are high-level Executives and VIPs from some of the largest foreign companies in China as well as from the diplomatic service and public broadcasting.